Calgary Program Speeds Up Permits for High-Performance Buildings

 Program Entry Pathways

-This pathway, which will be updated to the NECB 2020 (Tier 2) in the future, applies to Part 3 (commercial, industrial, and institutional) buildings that are built to use 25% less energy and emit 50% less emissions than a minimum-code built building.
+This pathway applies to Part 3 (commercial, industrial, and institutional) buildings that achieve energy performance NECB 2020 Tier 2 or higher, and are built to use 25% less energy and emit 50% less emissions than a minimum-code built building.

 For more information on the new building codes, see our blog.

-This pathway, which will be updated to the NBC 2023 (Tier 3) in the future, applies to Part 9 (residential) buildings that consume 30% less energy and emit 60% less emissions than a minimum-code built building.
+This pathway applies to Part 9 (residential) buildings that meet NBC 2023 Tier 4: consume 40% less energy and emit 70% less emissions than a minimum-code built building.

 This pathway is relevant to residential projects that meet the performance requirements of the Net Zero Home Label Program managed by the Canadian Home Builders’ Association (CHBA).
 “Net Zero” refers to homes that produce as much energy as they consume annually, using on-site renewable energy systems such as solar panels.